StatCan/prob-notebook-controller/README.md

 [(Français)](#contr%C3%B4leur-bloc-note-prob)

 ## Prob Notebook Controller

 Based on https://github.com/StatCan/kubeflow-controller
 **There is a dependency on that repository** as well since it needs to be imported in order to use the `Notebook` struct and `NotebookInformer`.

-This controller creates and deletes Authorization Policies based on Notebooks.
+This controller creates and deletes Authorization Policies based on Notebooks to insure protected B notebooks have the correct restrictions.
+Specifically, it watches the creation of Notebook CRDs and creates authorization policies for protected B notebooks.
+It can also detect if a protected B notebook did not have the policies.

-The Authorization Policies block uploads and downloads on jupyterlab and rstudio images.
+The Authorization Policies are generated in the handler.go and [blocks specific paths](https://github.com/StatCan/aaw-prob-notebook-controller/blob/dc1cd29e818c413b24385b406f4c22a0bdbf009a/pkg/controller/handler.go#L87-L117) those API calls/paths are the ones used in the uploads and downloads on jupyterlab and rstudio images.

 ### How to use
 Go check the [README](https://github.com/StatCan/prob-notebook-controller/blob/master/kind/README.md) in the kind folder for instruction on running it locally.